humanconnectome/NIHToolbox2NDA/README.md

 # NIHToolbox2NDA
 Main notebook: IPADexports_2_NDAstructures.ipynb - necessary functions for the transformation of your IPAD data to NDA format, using the version controlled crosswalk file (Crosswalk_NIH_Toolbox_2_NDA.csv)

-Other flavors of this main notebook:
+Other flavors of the main notebook:
+IPADexports_2_NDAstructures_Windows.ipynb
-IPADexports_2_NDAstructures_Windows.ipynb #has helpful comments for Windows Users IPADexports_2_NDAstructures_HCPspecificCleanup.ipynb  #main notebook plus HCP specific record selections and QCsteps not be generalizable to other studies but published for complete transparency
+- has helpful comments for Windows Users IPADexports_2_NDAstructures_HCPspecificCleanup.ipynb
+- main notebook plus HCP specific record selections and QCsteps
+- not generalizable to other studies but published for complete
+- transparency

-Most important thing to version control: Crosswalk_NIH_Toolbox_2_NDA.csv - this file provides the unavoidably hardcoded variable map between IPAD and NDA data universes
+Most important thing to version control: Crosswalk_NIH_Toolbox_2_NDA.csv
+- this file provides the unavoidably hardcoded variable map between IPAD and NDA data universes

 General Overview: